Skip to content

 Virunga Lodge

 The lodge has 10 stand-alone bandas that are spread out across the ridge.
-The main lodge, which homes a lounge area, a dining room, and the Dian Fossey map room.
+The main lodge, which houses a lounge area, a dining room, and the Dian Fossey map room.
 Virunga homes ten individual ‘bandas’ which stylishly reflect the local building style of Rwanda (stone-built with tile roofing).

 The lodge has been built to high environmentally-friendly standards; rainwater is collected and electricity is provided by solar power.
 The en-suite bandas, which are each named after the lakes in the surrounding area, each have a roaring fireplace and a private terrace – a platform for panoramic views across the mountains and twin lakes.